NAME

 When used in conjunction with a command or an option that may require a password, the ‑k option will cause sudo to ignore the user's time stamp file.
 As a result, sudo will prompt for a password (if one is required by sudoers) and will not update the user's time stamp file.

 The ‑p (prompt) option allows you to override the default password prompt and use a custom one.
-The following percent (‘%’) escapes are supported:
+The following percent (‘

 %H